MarkBind/markbind/docs/userGuide/redirectingToACustom404Page.md

 # {{ title }}

 <div class="lead" id="overview">

-Most popular static hosting service such as Netlify supports custom routing to a custom 404 html page.
-A default 404.md page is provided, and you can customise it to create your own 404 page.
+Many popular static hosting services, such as [Netlify](https://www.netlify.com/), support custom routing to a custom 404 HTML page.
+A default `404.md` file is provided, and you can customize it to create your own 404 page.
+The `404.html` file will be created at the root of the `_site` folder.
 </div>

 <br>